Greyq/eventposter/README.md

     public void main(String[] args) {
         // Register this instance of the main class manager.registerReceiverClass(this);

+        // Mark the receiver as receiving
+        manager.setReceiving(this, true);

         // Send an event
         manager.sendEvent(new Event("Hello"));
     }